Geeks in Phoenix

 Windows 11 supports advanced gaming technologies such as DirectStorage and Auto HDR.
 DirectStorage simplifies loading large game assets, enabling faster load times and more detailed visuals.
 Auto HDR enhances games' color range and brightness, making them look better without a significant performance trade-off.
 Ensure these features are enabled in your settings for an optimal gaming experience.

 DirectStorage is a new feature that improves game load times.
 It works automatically if your PC and game are compatible.
-You can quickly check if your PC supports DirectStorage: First, open the Game Bar by pressing the Windows logo key Windows logo + G, select the Gear icon, and select Gaming Features.
-Auto HDR is a feature in Windows 11 that automatically upgrades the color and brightness levels of Standard Dynamic Range (SDR) games to High Dynamic Range (HDR).
+You can quickly check if your PC supports DirectStorage: First, open the Game Bar by pressing the Windows logo key Windows logo + G, select the Gear icon in the upper-right corner, then select More settings, then select Gaming Features.
+Auto HDR is a Windows 11 feature that automatically upgrades the color and brightness of Standard Dynamic Range (SDR) games to High Dynamic Range (HDR).
 This enhances the visual quality of games.
+To enable Auto HDR:

 Optimizing gaming performance in Windows 11 involves a combination of system settings, hardware considerations, and personal preferences.
-Following these tips and making the necessary adjustments can boost your gaming experience, allowing for smoother gameplay, faster load times, and an overall more enjoyable gaming environment.
+Following these tips and making the necessary adjustments can boost your gaming experience, allowing for smoother gameplay, faster load times, and a more enjoyable overall environment.
 Whether you’re a casual gamer or a competitive player, optimizing your setup will help unlock the full potential of your gaming rig in Windows 11.

 Is it time to upgrade your computer?